This article is related to last week’s article, though not necessarily a follow-on.

 I carry a Galaxy S7 in a Lifeproof case.
 After running an S5 Active (and an iPhone in a Lifeproof before that) I’ve come to regard my phone as a durable, waterproof, drop proof device that doesn’t need to be babied.
 I’m afraid that going back to a normal phone would be very expensive.
 I should have just got a Galaxy S7 Active, but they stopped making them by the time I needed a new phone and didn’t need the performance (and price) increase that an S8 Active brought with it.
 I’m not an Apple fan because… well, I don’t really have a good reason.
 I guess a little part of me just likes to be different.

 This is the gun I carry everyday.
 It is a full sized M&P in 9mm, it holds 17+1.
-It has an Inforce APL gen1 attached to it.
+It has an Inforce APL gen1 attached to it [Update: light has been changed].
 This is the gun I compete with, I EDC, I put on my nightstand, this is my only servicable and it does everything I need a pistol to do.
 It is bone-stock because I can’t justify the cost of a new trigger from Apex, though they look amazing (If somebody knows somebody, I’d gladly do a review 😉).
 I have a green fiber optic front sight that I need to get installed.
 No real reason I haven’t done it other than I don’t want to go without my pistol long enough for a gunsmith to install it and I’m not comfortable installing it myself.

 My Gun’s Holster:

-This is the holster I use.
+This is the holster I use[Edit: I have replaced this holster].
 I carry in the appendix position because it allows me to draw faster and control the area around my gun better.
 This holster was purchased in early 2015 and has been carried every day since then.
 I won’t name the maker because I no longer wish to promote their business due to their personal actions and beliefs, not necessarily the product itself.
 That being said, I’m also looking to replace this product due to some design choices I want to move away from.
 I’m looking for something with a clip on either side instead of one in the middle.
 I’m also planning on changing out my pistol light, which means I’ll need a new way to carry it.

 I carry a Led Lenser P2BM.
 Led Lenser is the flashlight division of Leatherman.
 It’s output is rated at a seemingly-abysmal 16 lumens.
 With so many lights on the market that are priced right alongside this with 5 to 10 times the output, why do I still carry this one?
 Because this one works.
 This is a light that I use to navigate my house at night w/o waking up the wife or the baby.
 I use this to shine into dark places for a little extra light so I can read a label at work.
 I honestly use this more than any other item (besides my phone, obviously) that I carry, and I actually block a lot of the light it puts out with my hand more often than not.
 I don’t use this light to blind or disadvantage another person, that’s not what it’s used for.
 If I need to use my light in an offensive manner, well that’s what my weapon light is for.
 I’ve looked at other options from Streamlight, Coast, Olight, etc, that put out more lumens and are of a similar size, but this one is plenty bright for everything I use it for and it hasn’t died yet.
 This light has run like a champ since May 2016, 2 full years of every day carry as of writing.
 When this one dies I’ll probably upgrade, but who knows how long that will be?